Finding more happiness in life might seem like a struggle but practicing these 3 tips might help you experience it faster.

 How to stop comparing yourself to others

-- Pause and step back: stop and take time to think about your real needs, who you are and what’s great about you and some of the successes you’ve had in life.There are many things I’m sure and those things will remind you of something good about yourself.
+- Pause and step back: take time to stop and think about your real needs, who you are, what’s great about you and some of the successes you’ve had in life.
+I´m sure there are many wins and they will remind you of something good about yourself.
 Really go into the feeling of every small win you’ve had.
-From then you may be in a better emotional state to appreciate yourself and to stop unhelpful comparison.
+Then you may be in a better emotional state of mind to appreciate yourself and to stop unhelpful comparison.

-Sign up for content
+Sign up for content and my newsletter.

 You miss opportunities in work, love and life.

 You miss out on the benefits of being creative and productive.

 You miss out on the chance to grow.

 You miss out on learning the crucial life skill of resilience.

 Staying in your comfort zone gives a false sense of security.
 This is a massive cost to you.